 - (Android users): A 256x256 pixels transparent icon with logo/artwork in white to be used as an icon in the notification bar on Android.
 (Only needed for Android app). *This icon must be white and transparent.*

 Splash and other screens

 Provide your desired theme color code for branding.
+By default, the app will use what you have in your web app's branding.
 It is used to display the base color in the application.
-This should be in the form of a hex code based on your primary color, e.g., #1cbc9c.
+If you'd like to provide a different color, it should be in the form of a hex code, e.g., #1cbc9c.
 Similarly, you can provide a different color to work in dark theme.
 Ignore if you want to keep the same color for both dark and light themes.